andrewbezzina/HealthCareLogisticsTask/README.md

 I used the code first approach with entity framework to create the data layer.
 Apart from the main Medication Tables I created seperate tables for ActiveIngredients, ATCCodes, Classifcations, PharmaceuticalForms, TherapeuticClasses and Units, as these values are often repeated and in common between different Medications.
 I tried to use the clean architecture pattern (without Mediator) as much as possible.
 But the application layer is dependent on the infrastructure layer as I did not have time to create an abstractions for the repository layer.
 The solution was written on VS 2022 using .NET 8 framework.
 I used controllers for the API, but the way forward is probably to use minimal APIs instead.
+Due to time constraints I only added a few unit tests for the MedicationService CreateAsync method.

 ## Intructions